kenji015/WindowsAccesControl-WAC/README.md

 ### Before you start:

   Open your PowerShell as adiministrator and type: "Get-WmiObject Win32_DiskDrive | Where-Object {$_.InterfaceType -eq "USB"} | Select-Object SerialNumber, Model >>"
-  This will give you the Serial Number of you USB-Stick which is important for the code
+  This will give you the Serial-Number of your USB-Stick which is important for the code

 #### Step 1: